xoxzo/blog.xoxzo.com/content/Announcements/2020-03-05-dashboard-release-en.md

 - Set the period of the chart as you like, for example, you can look at last week's usage, last month's or a custom date range.
 - See individual API User's usage.
 Most of us use different API Users for different types of calls or messages or even customers.
-You can deep dive based on the different API User data from the dashboard.
+You can see at a glance the usage by the different API Users from the pie-chart in the dashboard.
+- Deep dive into specific API Users usage, by choosing them from the pulldown.
+  By doing this, you'll be shown only the usage of that API User

-The Xoxzo Dashboard will continue to evolve to show more data.
-Your opinion and requests will really help us build a better dashboard, so don't be shy and contact us at help@xoxzo.com with your thoughts.
+The Xoxzo Dashboard will continue to evolve to show more data types.
+Your opinion and requests will really help us build a better dashboard, so don't be shy and contact us at help@xoxzo.com with your thoughts and requests.